 - 1. The starting number of program participants in the current assumed baseline.
 The tool provides the number of program participants in 2015, 1,197 participants.
 The '% change in starting number of program participants' cell (G4) allows the user to select a change factor to increase or decrease that starting level of participation.
 The results of the scenario are compared to this current assumed starting point. - 2.
 The mix of types of homes that participate in the program.
 The 2015 mix of homes is provided in the tool.
 The home characteristics include single-family vs. multi-family, the type of heating fuel in the home prior to DHP adoption, and the intended use of the DHP prior to the purchase.
 To change the mix of homes, the user can manually adjust the 'Revised Mix' cells (G9:G14), The total allocation of homes should always be kept at 100%. - 3.
 The scenario factors.
 This is the section that allows the user to adjust the level of the rebate and the price of alternate fuels.
 The user can choose an option in the 'Select a Rate' cells (G19:G20) to adjust the scenario.
 A 0% change means that the rebate or the price of alternate fuel does not change from the 2015 level.
-A 50% rate means that the rebate or price increases by 50%, while a 50% rate means that the rebate or price decreases by 50%.
+A 50% rate means that the rebate or price is 50% higher than its original value, while a -50% rate means that the rebate or price is 50% lower than its original value.